OI-wiki/i18n/docs/intro/common-mistakes.md

 -   Forget to write a semicolon after `struct` or `class`.

--   If the array size is too large, or an illegal function (such as multithreading) is used on OJ, or the function is declared but undefined, it will cause the `LinkError`.
+-   If the array size is too large, or an illegal function (such as multithreading) is used on OJ, or the function is declared but undefined, it will cause the link error.

--   When using the `max` function in `algorithm`, one parameter type is defined as `int` and the other one is defined as `long long`.
+-   When using the `max` function in `algorithm`, one parameter has `int` type and the other one has `long long` type.
     -   Example:
         ```cpp
         printf("%lld\n", max(0, query(1, 1, n, l, r)); // query returns long long type
         ```

--    Skipped the initialization of some local variables while `goto`.
+-    Skipped the initialization of some local variables while using `goto`.

     -    Skipped the initialization of some local variables while `switch-case`.

-## Does not cause Compile Error but will cause Warning error
+## Does not cause Compile Error but will cause Warning

 This kind of error is hard to find, but it will be pointed out by the compiler when compiling with the `-W{warningtype}` parameter.
-You should familiarize yourself with the [Warning Options](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html).
+You might want to check out the [Warning Options](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html) in the official documentation.
 Common ones in `-W{warningtype}` include `-Wall`, `- Wextra`, `-Wshadow`, etc.

--   Error caused by operator priority.
+-   Error caused by operator precedence .
-    -    `1 << 1 + 1` : 1 is shifted to the left by 2, that is, the value returned by the expression is 4.
+    -    `1 << 1 + 1` : 1 is left shift by 2, that is, the value returned by the expression is 4.

 -   The `static` modifier is used incorrectly.